autechjobs/website/src/pages/index.md

     image: images/au-tech-jobs-search.jpg
     title: Liberating Job Search!
     content: >-
-      We understand the difficulty to get that dream job in the tech world especially in this competitive market.
-We are here to make your search easier, better and faster.
+      Looking for a career launch or the next dream job?
+We understand your hustle to land that ideal tech job in Australia, we are here to simplify your hassle.
+Join Au tech jobs now and make your search easier, better and faster.

-      Join us and let AU Tech jobs be your personal assistant to get notified about jobs from 35+ companies.
-Save jobs you like and be reminded to follow up for applied jobs.
-Get your tech job search sorted!
+      Australia’s tech industry is ever expanding and competitive.
+Navigate through our growing list of 35 plus companies to toggle options like visa sponsoring tech job vacancies in Australia.
+Get sorted with AU Tech jobs!
     actions:
       - label: Learn More
         url: /features